 T. Rowe Price investment firm found that 62% of kids agree that having financial conversations with their parents make a difference in their 12th annual survey.

-Whether or not to give your kids an allowance is personal, and the correct answer will be different for different families.
+Whether or not to give your kids an allowance is personal, and the correct answer will differ for different families.

 This post originally appeared on Hello Sensible.